SchulerLab/Fretica/README.md

 Alternatively, Fretica can be downloaded and installed manually following the instructions in the ReadMe file.
 Fretica is only available for Windows.

+Fretica by Daniel Nettels and Ben Schuler is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License